cynojine/cynsms-api/README.md

 You can insert maximum 100 numbers using comma in single api request.

 You have to must include Country code at beginning of the phone number.
-You have to must include Country code at beginning of the phone number.

 ### Step 5:
 Replace your Install URL like `https://mywebhost.com/sms/api` with `https://sms.cynojine.com/`